Writers’ Union of Canada, CANSCAIP, Quebec Writers’ Federation, English Language Arts Network

 Writers’ Union Member.
 Fiction and nonfiction writer.
 Heather’s rates are $250 for one session, $450 for two, $650 for three, $800 for four/full day (may be shared with a neighbouring school). $150 for a virtual visit.
 HST applies.
 No travel costs within Toronto.
 Able to present in English and French.

 Heather is an award-winning children’s author, journalist, editor and translator.
-Her debut novel, Clutch, received a 2018 Skipping Stones Honor Award and a starred selection in the Canadian Children’s Book Centre’s Spring 2018 Best Books for Kids and Teens.
-Clutch was also named a 2017 Best Book from Kirkus Reviews.
+Her two middle-grade novels, CLUTCH and THE OTHER SIDE, received Skipping Stones Honor Awards and nominations for Forest of Reading, among other honors.
+CLUTCH was also named a 2017 Best Book from Kirkus Reviews.

 In her presentations, Heather aims to entertain and educate, leaving the audience interested in writing fiction and nonfiction as well as looking into their own history for inspiration.